On Radio 2 this week, the Rev Kate Bottley was talking about how the coronavirus pandemic has brought her closer to her mother and father.

-The self-isolating older folk were now embracing the world of online for the first time, throwing themselves with gusto into group cocktail parties and long distance family monopoly.
-A whole new level of connection had opened up by these 'baby zoomers' bringing the whole family together.
-There has to be a silver lining to this pandemic and that is one for sure.
-The Rev’s message was simple, that love is what is needed at this time.
-I agree; of course I do.
-It was heart-warming to hear her talk in this way, but I also felt something else, a deep sense of sadness for those who are estranged from their families.
+Her self-isolating 'baby zoomer' parents were embracing the online world for the first time, throwing themselves with gusto into 6pm cocktail parties and long distance family monopoly.
+There has to be a silver lining to this pandemic and this is one for sure.
+The Rev’s message was simple: all you need is love.
+I agree, of course I do.
+It was heart-warming to hear her talk in this way, but I also felt something else, a deep sense of sadness for what it means to be estranged from someone at this time.

-For many people the trauma of an estrangement can only be unpacked and explored with great care, taking time.
-The last thing anyone wants or needs is to be retraumatized.
-But of course right now the trauma of Covid-19 is all around us, it is there in the collective unconscious fizzing like electricity and then of course we are bombarded with news reports and updates.
-It is hard to escape or to find refuge from.
+For many people, the trauma of an estrangement can only be unpacked and explored with great care, taking time.
+The last thing anyone wants or needs is to be retraumatized or put in an unsafe situation.

-At a time like this, when there is so much else going on, perhaps all we can do is be kind to ourselves and acknowledge the complexity of these feelings.
+At a time like this, when there is so much going on in the world, perhaps all we can do is take small steps, be kind to ourselves and acknowledge the complexity of our feelings.

-As I thought about this topic, a book I am currently reading fell open at a page about forgiveness.
-The words resonated and with it a quote from the Greek goddess Athene:
+As I thought about this topic, a book I am currently reading fell open at a page and these words resonated.
+It is a quote attributed to the Greek goddess Athene:

 Let your rage pass into understanding

 As into the coloured clouds of a sunset

 Promising a fair tomorrow

 As a rain of sterility and anguish (Aeschylus, 1999)